Cherenkov plasmons emission by primordial neutrinos: Discussion

 In Sec.~\ref{sec:CHEREMGEN}, we have derived the general expression for the neutrino gas emissivity.
 It was found that only longitudinal plasmons contribute to the matrix element.
 Previously, this fact was mentioned in Ref.~\cite{Sah97} in case of the ultraretivistic plasma.
 We have also established the range for the integration over the plasmon frequencies.

-Then, in Sec.~\ref{sec:CLUSTER}, we have considered the application of our results for the cooling a neutrino cluster formed in the early universe.
-This kind of neutrino clusters were described, first, in Ref.~\cite{SmiXu22}.
+Then, in Sec.~\ref{sec:CLUSTER}, we have considered the application of our results for the cooling of a neutrino cluster formed in the early universe.
+This kind of neutrino clusters was described, first, in Ref.~\cite{SmiXu22}.
 Neutrinos are held together inside a cluster by the exchange of hypothetical light scalar particles.
 However, when a cluster is formed, the neutrino gas is compressed and heats up.
 Hence, a cluster can be destroyed by thermal effects.
 The cooling mechanisms put forward in Ref.~\cite{SmiXu22} turned out to be inefficient.

 In Ref.~\cite{Dvo24}, we proposed the mechanism for the cluster cooling based on the emission of Cherenkov plasmons by neutrinos in a cluster.
-However, the consideration of this process was quite estimatory in Ref.~\cite{Dvo24}.
+Nevertheless, the consideration of this process was quite estimatory in Ref.~\cite{Dvo24}.
+Indeed, to evaluate the neutrino gas emissivity in Ref.~\cite{Dvo24}, we used the emission rate of plasmons derived in Ref.~\cite{OliNiePal96}.
+It was found in Ref.~\cite{OliNiePal96} that the contribution of transverse plasmons to the emission rate dominates over that of longitudinal ones.
+In the present work, we have obtained that the condition for the Cherenkov plasmon emission, $K>\omega$, can be fulfilled only for longitudinal plasmons, as we mentioned above.
+Therefore, these results of Ref.~\cite{Dvo24} can be considered as correct only to get an estimate of the order of magnitude.

 The description of the cluster cooling by the mechanism in question was refined in Ref.~\cite{Dvo25}.
 We used the model of the ultrerelativistic plasma Ref.~\cite{Dvo25}.
 However, the temperature interval where the cooling is efficient, obtained in Ref.~\cite{Dvo25}, spanned both relativistic and nonrelativistic ranges.
+The extension of the temperature range for the nonrelativistic plasma was not justified in Ref.~\cite{Dvo25}.
+Moreover, the condition of the longitudinal Cherenkov plasmons emission, $K>\omega$, is satisfied formally at $K > K_1 = \infty$ for the relativistic plasma (see, e.g., Refs.~\cite{BraSeg93} and~\cite[pp.~215--216]{Raf96}).
+Thus, the phase space for the plasmon emission in Eq.~\eqref{eq:dotEdef} is quite small in this situation.
+It leads to the reduced emissivity of the neutrino gas compared to the nonrelativistic plasma.
+We also mention that the concept of the layer-by-layer cluster cooling, used in Ref.~\cite{Dvo25}, is unlikely to be valid since plasmon propagation length was underestimated in Ref.~\cite{Dvo25}.

+We also make a general comment on the previous applications of the Cherenkov emission by neutrinos.
+This effect was used, e.g., in Refs.~\cite{OliNiePal96,Sah97} to estimate the energy losses by a beam of ultrarelativistic neutrinos, originated, for instance, in a SN explosion.
+Thus, the momentum of an incoming neutrino was fixed.
+Moreover, refraction index $n_\gamma=K/\omega$ was taken to have a fixed value.
+These assumptions are justified if one needs to obtain an estimate for the neutrino emissivity.
+In the present work, we deal with the neutrino gas characterized by the temperature of neutrinos $T_\nu$ and their chemical potential $\mu_\nu$.
+Therefore, we have to express $\dot{E}$ in Eq.~\eqref{eq:dotEdef} through $T_\nu$ and $\mu_\nu$ by averaging over the incoming and outgoing neutrino states.
+Our expression for $\dot{E}$ absorbs the dependence on $n_\gamma$ since we numerically integrate over $\omega$ in Eq.~\eqref{eq:dotEdimless} accounting for the dispersion relation $K(\omega)$ for longitudinal plasmons.